maksoltane/esp32_xiaomi_m365/README.md

  - ESC/BLE/BMS/"X1" RAW Screens dumps the 512 Byte Array for each device (format "00 00 ...")
  - ESC/BLE/BMS/"X1" Array Screens dumps the 512 Byte Array for each device (in copy & paste format "const bledata[512]={0,0,0...};")

-use the letters s,t,e,b,n,x,E,B,N,X to switch between the screens
+use the letters
+ - s,t,e,b,n,x,E,B,N,X to switch between the screens
+ - r to reset statistics & m365 data arrays

 # Wiring
 M365 has a Serial One Wire Bus between BLE Module and ESC which consists of 4 wires, the connection as seen on the BLE Module: